TommyJones/tidylda/tidylda-joss/paper.md

 ## Topic modeling software in R
 R has many packages for topic modeling; none are natively "tidy" though some have wrapper functions available in _tidytext_ that produce tidy outputs.
 In almost all cases these models support only scalar, or "symmetric", priors for topics over documents.

-The _textmineR_ package [@textminer] is _tidylda_'s predecessor, supporting vector, or "asymmetric"," priors.
+The _textmineR_ package [@textminer] is _tidylda_'s predecessor, supporting vector, or "asymmetric", priors.
 It supports fitting several topic models, not just LDA.
 But _textmineR_ does not support transfer learning nor is it consistent with the _tidyverse_ principles.

 The _topicmodels_ package [@topicmodelspackage] supports fitting models for LDA and correlated topic models [@blei2007ctm] with both a collapsed Gibbs sampler and variational expectation maximization (VEM).
 When using VEM, $\boldsymbol\alpha$ may be treated as a free parameter and estimated during fitting.
 It only allows users to set symmetric priors.
 It is designed to be interoperable with the _tm_ package [@tmjss], the oldest framework for text analysis in R. _tidytext_ provides "tidier" functions to make the _topicmodels_ package interoperable with other frameworks, such as _quanteda_ [@quanteda], _text2vec_ [@text2vec], and more.